By Jonathan Hill

-Dairy farmers looking to reduce their cost of production to help maximise profitability are being encouraged to conduct on farm benchmarking.
-Promar’s Jonathan Hill believes this management step is key to producers taking greater control of their long-term business sustainability.
+Reducing your cost of production will help maximise your profitability.
+You are encouraged to conduct on-farm benchmarking to make this possible.
+This management step is key for you to take greater control of your long-term business sustainability.

-In order to make the most of the benchmarking process, Jonathan recommends following a three-step process.
+In order to make the most of the benchmarking process, you should follow a three-step process.

 1. Know your numbers

 You must know exactly how your business is performing,

 If you don’t measure then you cannot analyse performance and make informed decisions on where to take the business next.
 Understanding your cost of production as pence per litre, is vital.
 This not only gives you a quick snapshot of business performance should milk prices change, but is also the easiest measure to compare directly with other businesses.
 You can then look at more in-depth figures such as herd gross margin and overhead costs to develop a wider picture.